SudoMagicCode/SudoSignals/docs/gettingStarted/createAccount.md

 # Create Your sudoSignals Account

 To control your installations remotely you'll need to have a sudoSignals account.
-The steps below will walk us through creating your sudoSignals account.
+The steps below will walk you through creating a Signals account.

 ## 1 Open your Browser
 In your browser head to [dashboard.sudosignals.com](https://dashboard.sudosignals.com/)